d43m0n1k/stl-depfix/README.md

 Usage:

     Download the script: git clone https://github.com/d43m0n1k/stl-depfix-dnf
+    Pop into new dir: cd stl-depfix-dnf
-    Make script executable:
-    Run it with:
+    Make script executable: sudo chmod +x stl-depfix-dnf.sh Run it with: bash stl-depfix-dnf.sh
-    bash stl-depfix-dnf.sh

 The script will cycle through the required dependencies and ensure they are installed or updated to meet the requirements of SteamTinkerLaunch.